Athlete’s Foot Treatment in Shreveport, LA

 Athlete’s foot usually begins as a red rash that originates between the patient’s toes.
 In addition to the spread of this rash, individuals with untreated athlete’s foot are likely to experience other symptoms across their feet, including:

 Not all cases of athlete’s foot are the same and symptoms may vary slightly on a case-by-case basis.
 Blisters and ulcers will not normally occur unless the person’s athlete’s foot remains untreated or improperly managed.
-It is important to consult with a specialist such as Dr. Morreale, if you suspect you may have athlete’s foot, or if you begin to notice your symptoms worsen over a short period of time.
+It is important to consult with a podiatry specialist in Shreveport, such as Dr. Morreale, if you suspect you may have athlete’s foot or if you begin to notice your symptoms worsen over a short period of time.

 What Are the Risk Factors?